james-livefront/livefront-ai-guidance/03-sdlc-integration.md

 ## How AI Changes Each Phase of Development

-Here's how AI might integrate into each phase of development at Livefront, with real examples and concrete guidance.
+Here's how AI might integrate into each phase of development at Livefront, with examples and concrete guidance.

 ---